-WHEREAS, COVID-19 continues to present a severe danger to public health.
+WHEREAS, COVID-19 continues to present a severe danger to public health making it necessary to extend Executive Order No. 02-2020.

 NOW, THEREFORE, I, TERRY JONES, MAYOR OF THE CITY OF MILLINGTON, TENNESSEE, by virtue of the powers vested in me, do hereby proclaim that a civil emergency continues to exist in the City of Millington, Tennessee and I hereby direct and order the following: